Chewhern/SimpleSoftHSM/README.md

 4. Sign the challenge via ED448 or ED25519.
 (The signed challenge needs to be in the form of Signature+Challenge)
 5. Send signed challenge to authorize function.
 (Keep in mind, the signed challenge or valid authorization period lasts for no more than 8 minutes)
 6. Load ED448 or ED25519 signing private key into the library.
 (Copies the private key and forcefully apply permission on it for details refer to libsodium's guarded heap allocation and permission)
 7. Load any randomly generated encryption/secret key into the library.
+(Similar description as stated in 6th)
 8. Load any randomly generated MAC key into library.
+(Similar description as stated in 6th)
 9. Encrypt or decrypt data.
 10. Clear the secret key.